Tiger Lily (Peter Pan)

 Tiger Lily is a fictional character in J. M. Barrie's 1904 play Peter Pan, or The Boy Who Wouldn't Grow Up, his 1911 novel Peter and Wendy, and their various adaptations.

 History

-Tiger Lily is the daughter of Great Big Little Panther, the chief of the Piccanniny tribe, the fictional tribe of Native Americans living in Neverland.
+Tiger Lily is the daughter of Great Big Little Panther, the chief of the Piccaninny tribe, the fictional tribe of Native Americans living in Neverland.
 Barrie describes her as "a princess in her own right.
 The most beautiful of dusky Dianas and the belle of the Piccaninnies, coquettish, cold and amorous by turns."
 She is apparently old enough to be married, but refuses any suitors because of her feelings towards Peter.
 She is jealous of Wendy and Tinker Bell.
 Tiger Lily is kidnapped by Captain Hook and his pirates but is rescued by Peter Pan.